mark-hahn/coffeekup-intro/README.md

 Where To Go From Here
 ---
 I'm sure I've missed some topics other than just helpers.
-Leave an issue on [this github] (https://github.com/mark-hahn/coffeekup-intro) if you think of any.
-Meanwhile, to keep up on the latest CoffeeKup developments, check in on CoffeeKup's [github page] (https://github.com/mauricemach/coffeekup).
-As I said before, currently the only discussion of CoffeeKup is on CoffeeKup's [issues page] (https://github.com/mauricemach/coffeekup/issues?sort=created&direction=desc).
+Leave an issue on [this github](https://github.com/mark-hahn/coffeekup-intro) if you think of any.
+Meanwhile, to keep up on the latest CoffeeKup developments, check in on CoffeeKup's [github page](https://github.com/mauricemach/coffeekup).
+As I said before, currently the only discussion of CoffeeKup is on CoffeeKup's [issues page](https://github.com/mauricemach/coffeekup/issues?sort=created&direction=desc).
 Someone should create a Google Group for CoffeeKup.

 Credit Where Credit Is Due
 ---
-Of course the most credit goes to Maurice Machado, aka [mauricemach] (https://github.com/mauricemach) who wrote CoffeeKup.
+Of course the most credit goes to Maurice Machado, aka [mauricemach](https://github.com/mauricemach) who wrote CoffeeKup.
 Maurice (and we) are indebted to Tim Fletcher and Why The Lucky Stiff who wrote Markaby ("Markup as Ruby"), the predecessor and inspiration for CoffeeKup.
 Thanks to Loren Sands-Ramshaw for a clean-up pass.
 You can add yourself to this list by helping with this document.
 All it takes is a spelling correction.
 My biggest spelling correction came from Maurice, who pointed out that I spelled CoffeeKup as KoffeeKup everywhere.
 It figures that I'd mispell the thing I'm writing about.